Policy & Campaigns

 This poses a problem for UK airports, as airlines have a choice where they put new routes or expand existing ones.
 UK airports compete to attract airlines against airports in neighbouring countries with no or much lower taxes, harming the UK’s competitiveness.
 This helps to explain why the UK has less connectivity to China, Brazil and South Korea than Germany or France have.

 We continue to play a key part in the industry alliance group ‘A Fair Tax on Flying’, helping to raise support for the campaign among parliamentarians and the wider public.

 The Scottish Government has recognised the burden of APD and is intending to cut its new Air Departure Tax by 50%, compared to APD.
 This will have a very detrimental impact on airports in the north of England, as airlines and passengers will seek to take advantage of the lower costs of flying from Scotland.
 The AOA calls on the Government to ensure that a cut in APD anywhere in the UK is matched immediately and fully in the rest of the UK, to prevent regional economic distortions.

 Promoting a ‘better passenger experience’ is an issue the AOA has been keen to progress for some time.
 The AOA’s work in this area involves four strands:

-3. Calling for a better UK Borders experience for inbound passengers;
+- Calling for a better experience for inbound passengers at the UK border;

-4. Promoting all the great work AOA airports are doing to develop a ‘better passenger experience’.
+- Promoting the great work AOA airports are doing to develop a ‘better passenger experience’.